Eyes of Terror

 Eyes of Terror (also known as Visions of Murder II and Visions of Terror) is a 1994 American thriller television film and a sequel to Visions of Murder (1993) starring Barbara Eden reprising her role as psychic psychologist Dr. Jesse Newman.

 Directed by Sam Pillsbury and written by Duane Poole, Eyes of Terror was shot on location in San Jose, California and premiered on NBC as part of their Friday Night Mystery series, on March 18, 1994.

 Synopsis

-Dr. Jesse Newman is now counselling members of the San Francisco Police Department and assigned to treating David Zaccariah, a grieving policeman who lost his partner of ten years in a shootout.
+The story follows Dr. Jesse Newman, a counsellor for members of the San Francisco Police Department.
+He is assigned to treating David Zaccariah, a grieving policeman who lost his partner of ten years in a shootout.
 Days later, it seems that the case is wrapped up when the perfect suspect is apprehended.
 But David has inadvertently given the most important clue of all to the person he should have most avoided: Jesse Newman.
 It's a lucky coin that belonged to his partner, and it triggers a revealing series of psychic visions for Jesse.
 The visions implicate much more than just the killer; they reveal the sordid habits of San Francisco's business and political elite.